rafaelsf80/transformers-labs/README.md

 ## 01 Embeddings, tokenization

 * Lab 01-1: [Intro tokenizers](01-embeddings-tokenizers/01-1-intro-tokenizers.ipynb)
-* Lab 01-2: [Tolenizer comparison](01-embeddings-tokenizers/01-2-tokenizers-comparison.ipynb): embeddings and tokenizers like [tiktoken](https://github.com/openai/tiktoken) which is a fast BPE tokeniser for use with OpenAI's models; or [Wordpiece](https://keras.io/api/keras_nlp/tokenizers/word_piece_tokenizer/) which is the tokenizer used to train BERT.
+* Lab 01-2: [Tokenizer comparison](01-embeddings-tokenizers/01-2-tokenizers-comparison.ipynb): embeddings and tokenizers like [tiktoken](https://github.com/openai/tiktoken) which is a fast BPE tokeniser for use with OpenAI's models; or [Wordpiece](https://keras.io/api/keras_nlp/tokenizers/word_piece_tokenizer/) which is the tokenizer used to train BERT.
 * Lab 01-3: [Load text with TensorFlow: preprocessing](01-embeddings-tokenizers/01-3-loadtext.ipynb)
 * Lab 01-4: [Embeddings layers](01-embeddings-tokenizers/01-4-embeddings.ipynb)
 * Lab 01-5: [ScaNN](01-embeddings-tokenizers/01-5-scann.ipynb)